junyilin559/SEINT/README.md

    - `extensions/chamfer_dist/`
    - `models/`

-3. The modifications incorporate SEINT regularization during training and evaluation.
+3. The modifications incorporate SEINT regularization during pretraining.

 4. Follow the original training and evaluation instructions in the Point-MAE repository.